fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 echo "https://${CODESPACE_NAME}-9000.preview.app.github.dev/webhooks/event"
 ```

-Copy and paste this in the Answer URL and Event URL in accordance fields in the Vonage Application settings
+Copy and paste this in the Answer URL and Event URL in accordance with fields in the Vonage Application settings.

 ![Codespase URLs](/content/blog/how-to-play-an-audio-stream-into-a-phone-call-with-python/codespace-urls.png)